NVIDIA-Omniverse/usd-plugin-samples/README.md

 - `public_headers`: a list of paths (relative to `plugin_dir`) that denote the header files that should be included in the generated project and which should also be copied to the specified `include_dir` during the build step.
 If using this option for schemas, the paths must be relative to `generate_dir`.
 - `private_headers` a list of paths (relative to `plugin_dir`) that denote header files that should be included in the generated project but which should _not_ be copied to `include_dir`.
 If using this option for schemas, the paths must be relative to `generate_dir`.
 - `cpp_files`: a list of paths (relative to `plugin_dir`) that denote cpp files that should be included in the generated project that contribute source for the library that will be built.
-This option is not used for schemas (which instead use `additional_cpp_files`).
 - `resource_files`: a list of paths (relative to `plugin_dir` for general plugins, or `generate_dir` for schemas specifically) that denote files that should be included as resources that will be copied to the specified `resources_dir` during the build step.
 At minimum, this typically includes the `plugInfo.json` file for your plugin.

 When using `premake`, you may also specify the directory to which the output of the `premake` files are generated.

 - `build_dir`: path relative to the repository root where you would like the projects created by premake to be generated.
-The premake file itself (`premake5.lua`) is generated to the same directory as the source (`plugin_dir` for generic plugins, `generate_dir` for schema plugins), but the artifacts of the premake file will be generated to this location.
+The premake file itself (`premake5.lua`) is generated to the same directory as the source (`generate_dir` or `plugin_dir` if `generate_dir` is not explicitly specified), but the artifacts of the premake file will be generated to this location.
 By default, this location is `${root}/_build/${schema_name}`.
 Note that this option is only valid for `premake` - CMake artifacts are generated in the directory specified when running CMake configure and mirrors the source tree.

 Finally, additional configuration options are provided for you to specify include and library directories that are additional to the built-in USD and python ones derived from your `usd_root` and `usd_python_root` settings.
 As part of this, additional libraries may be specified that the target build will be linked to.
 Custom preprocessor definitions (in addition to those already added for USD plugin libraries) can also be added to each plugin.
 These are specified via the following options: